These Duolingo tips will help you stay motivated and use Duolingo more than ever!

 From there you should change it to the highest XP possible.
 This should push you to use Duolingo more often!

 For a more in-depth guide on how to change your daily goal, check out this post.

-When you choose a course on Duolingo, your goal is to complete the “tree.”
-A tree is basically all of the lessons that are available for the language course that you chose.
+When you choose a course on Duolingo, your goal is to complete the “tree” which is now known as the path.
+This is basically all of the lessons that are available for the language course that you chose.

-It pops up at the bottom of the tree as a reminder of all your hard work!
+It pops up at the bottom of the tree (now path) as a reminder of all your hard work!

 Once you have gotten your “Golden Owl”, your work is not done yet!
 The ultimate goal for serious users on Duolingo is to hit level 25 in your language.